davider80/GettingCleaningDataProject/README.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+More information in the [codebook](Codebook.md)

 ## Script usage instructions

 1. Download the [raw data set](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
-2. Unzip the content of the zip file in a directory named: "**sdsd   xxxxx
+2. Unzip the content of the zip file in a directory named: `data`
+3. Place the `run_analysis.R` in the parent directory
+4. Run the `run_analysis.R` script
+5. The script will create the tidy data file named `tidy.txt`